 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where joegoldsteinite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where joegoldsteinite typically forms.
 If you start seeing calcite, dolomite, quartz in float, you are in the right ground.
 Field specimens usually show a octahedral habit, so train your eye for that shape before scanning the outcrop.